cvc5/cvc5/docs/theories/finite_field.rst

 ===============================

 .. note::
-  current, cvc5 only supports finite fields of prime order p.
+  Currently, cvc5 only supports finite fields of prime order p.
    Such a field is isomorphic to the integers modulo p.

 Semantics